HIST5152/fall22/README.md

 - Book times to talk with me via my [calendar](https://outlook.office.com/bookwithme/user/d08776f14406497083a3078045380be8@temple.edu?anonymous&ep=plink)!

 Grading and attendance will be recorded via the course Canvas instance.
-You can access th

-Zoom Link for Remote Office Hours{: .btn .btn-blue } Podcast Recordings{: .btn .btn-green }

 ## Schedule {#schedule}
 {% for module in site.modules %} {{ module }} {% endfor %}